Machine Learning Force Fields: Mathematical and conceptual framework

 However, the approximation above gives rise to an over-determined system with fewer parameters than training points and therefore reduced model capacity.
 Strictly speaking, the involved matrix does not satisfy the properties of a kernel matrix anymore, as it is neither symmetric nor positive semi-definite.
 To obtain a kernel matrix that still maintains these properties, the Nystr\"om~\cite{williams2001using} approximation

 can be used instead.
-Here, the sub-matrix $\mathbf{K}_{M M}$ is a true kernel matrix between all inducing points $\tilde{\mathbf{x}}_i$.
+Here, the sub-matrix $\mathbf{K}_{L L}$ is a true kernel matrix between all inducing points $\tilde{\mathbf{x}}_i$.
 Using the Woodbury matrix identity\cite{cutajar2016preconditioning}, the regularized inverse is given by

-and $\tilde{\boldsymbol{\alpha}} = (\tilde{\mathbf{K}}+\lambda \mathbf{I})^{-1} \mathbf{y}$.
-The computational complexity of solving the Nystr\"om approximation is $\mathcal{O}(M^3 + NM^2)$.
+and $\tilde{\boldsymbol{\alpha}} = (\tilde{\mathbf{K}}+\lambda \mathbf{I}_M)^{-1} \mathbf{y}$.
+The computational complexity of solving the Nystr\"om approximation is $\mathcal{O}(L^3 + ML^2)$.

 It should be mentioned that kernel regression methods are known under different names in the literature of different communities.
 Due to their relation to GPs, some authors prefer the name Gaussian process regression (GPR).
 Others favor the term kernel ridge regression (KRR), since determining the coefficients with Eq.~\ref{eq:krr_coefficient_relation_regularized} corresponds to solving a least-squares objective with $L^2$-regularization in the kernel feature space $\phi$ and is similar to ordinary ridge regression\cite{tikhonov1977solutions}.
 Sometimes, the method is also referred to as reproducing kernel Hilbert space (RKHS) interpolation, since Eq.~\ref{eq:kernel_regression} ``interpolates'' between known reference values (when coefficients are determined with $\lambda=0$, all known reference values are reproduced exactly).
-All these methods are formally equivalent and essentially differ only in the philosophical manner the relevant equations are derived.
-The most important concepts discussed in this section are summarized visually in Fig~\ref{fig:kernel_basics}.
+All these methods are formally equivalent and essentially differ only in the manner the relevant equations are derived.
+There are small philosophical differences, however: For example, in the KRR and RKHS pictures, $\lambda$ in Eq.~\ref{eq:krr_coefficient_relation_regularized} is a regularization hyperparameter that has to be introduced \textit{ad hoc}, whereas in the GPR picture, $\lambda$ is directly related to the Gaussian noise in Eq.~\ref{eq:gaussian_process_noise_model}.
+The expansion coefficients obtained from Eq.~\ref{eq:krr_coefficient_relation_regularized} can change drastically depending on the choice of $\lambda$, so this is an important detail.
+Further, while Eq.~\ref{eq:gaussian_process_variance} can be used to compute uncertainty estimates for all kernel regression methods, the GPR picture allows to relate it directly to the variance of a Gaussian process.